Foreign Press \ Biography

 Settling on Foreign Press, the group wasted little time in cutting their first single at Cargo Studio in Rochdale on 25 March 1979, recording Downpour, Crossfire and Behind the Glass.
 Engineered by John Brierley, the three tracks were co-produced by the band and Joy Division manager Rob Gretton.
 Bowe: 'Before Rob managed Joy Division he was the DJ at Rafters, which is where we got to know him.
 We knew he had good ears and was someone we could have a laugh with.
 Lots of good records were coming out of Cargo at the time, all engineered by John Brierley, so that's where we wanted to record.
 Rob tried to rein in some of the guitars, 'less being more' being his mantra.
 However he didn't get all his own way, and I think the record was all the better for that compromise.'

-The 7" was released in June on small Manchester label Streets Ahead, in an early sleeve by Trevor Johnson, later an associate of Factory and Peter Saville.
-The single received limited airplay from BBC deejays John Peel and Peter Powell, and was favourably reviewed by Paul Morley in the NME: 'Foreign Press are Manchester's brightest brand new loved ones.
+The 7" was released in June on small Manchester label Streets Ahead, in an early sleeve by Trevor Johnson, later a core designer for Factory Records.
+The single received limited airplay from BBC djs John Peel and Peter Powell, and was favourably reviewed by Paul Morley in NME: 'Foreign Press are Manchester's brightest brand new loved ones.
 Their music is choppy, spiralling, edgy and well rinsed with guitars; they're like a well-cushioned Joy Division.
 Joy Division's flamboyant manager Rob Gretton in fact shares production chores with the group.
 Although Foreign Press stop short of achieving the channelled psychotic blitzkreig thrust of the very great Division, they manage a fluctuating, fortified sort of '79 psychedelia that makes them A Group To Look Out For.
 Foreign Press make good patterns.'
 Andy Hero of City Fun was also impressed, writing of Downpour: 'Light guitar like the psychedelic shadows, penetrating over the top, subverting my brain.
 It's great.'

 On 6 February 1981 the group supported New Order at Manchester Polytechnic, with Stockholm Monsters also on the bill.
 Melody Maker judged Foreign Press the more impressive opening act, offering that they 'played with real commitment and displayed a hint of promise.'
 Reviewing the same gig in the Manchester Poly student newspaper, Andy Roston enthused: 'Foreign Press took the stage to prove also that a rockist approach can still deliver too.
 This is by far the best band I've seen on the Manchester circuit, and they impressed the hell out of all those around me with a tight, accomplished set.
 They were very original too, working in much the same way as Japan and The Comsat Angels with some excellent rhythm patterns beneath their songs.
 There are very few name bands worthy of following Foreign Press these days - this band deserve a record contract and are well worth catching if you've nothing else to do.
 You won't be disappointed.'